 The College of Animal Welfare manages a local woodland site on behalf of The Woodland Trust in Cambridgeshire and there may be the opportunity to attend ad hoc work days and events at this site.

-You will undertake written and practical assessments and an online examination.
+You will undertake written and practical assessments.

 There are no formal academic entry requirements.
 However you should have a sound level of numeracy, literacy and ICT skills, have a passion for the countryside and environment, and be prepared to work outside in all weather conditions throughout the year.